waku-org/specs/standards/core/rln-contract.md

 We chose an epoch length of `10` minutes as a reasonable middle-ground.

 On the one hand, longer epochs allow for better accommodating short-term usage peaks.
-On the other hand, long epochs increases memory requirements for Relay nodes.
+On the other hand, long epochs increases memory requirements for RLN Relay nodes.

 Each message contains a nullifier that proves its validity in terms of RLN.
-Each Relay node must keep in memory a nullifier log for the current epoch.
+Each RLN Relay node must keep in memory a nullifier log for the current epoch.
 Each nullifier plus metadata is `128` bytes (per message).
 With a `10`-minute epoch, one high-tier user with a `1` message per second rate limit generates up to `600 * 128 / 1024 = 75 KiB` of nullifier log data per epoch.
 This corresponds to: